 Grant of Rights:

-Advertiser grants Taboola a limited, revocable, non-exclusive, royalty-free right and license to (i) access, index, host, compress (if applicable) and otherwise use the Advertiser Content and Campaign details (e.g., Advertiser Content description, Advertiser’s landing page URLs, budget per Campaign period (the “Campaign Budget”) Campaign dates, Campaign key performance indicators, pricing information, and targeting and tracking information) (the “Campaign Details”) to recommend Advertiser Content on the Taboola Network until such time that the amount due to Taboola for the distribution of such Campaign reaches the Campaign Budget set forth by Advertiser in any insertion order or in Taboola Backstage and (ii) use Advertiser Content, Advertiser’s name, logo, trademarks, and any other proprietary content provided by Advertiser (x) in connection with the recommendation of Advertiser Content and (y) for Taboola’s own marketing purposes in referring to Advertiser as a client, and such use shall be subject to Advertiser’s standard trademark and content usage guidelines and quality review, if any, as provided to Taboola.
-Advertiser further grants Taboola the right to write a case study regarding Advertiser’s use of the Service.
+Advertiser grants Taboola a limited, revocable, non-exclusive, royalty-free right and license to (i) access, index, host, compress (if applicable) and otherwise use the Advertiser Content and Campaign details (e.g., Advertiser Content description, Advertiser’s landing page URLs, budget per Campaign period (the “Campaign Budget”) Campaign dates, Campaign key performance indicators, pricing information, and targeting and tracking information) (the “Campaign Details”) to recommend Advertiser Content on the Taboola Network until such time that the amount due to Taboola for the distribution of such Campaign reaches the Campaign Budget set forth by Advertiser in any insertion order or in Taboola Backstage and (ii) use Advertiser Content, Advertiser’s name, logo, trademarks, and any other proprietary content provided by Advertiser (x) in connection with the recommendation of Advertiser Content and (y) for Taboola’s own marketing purposes in referring to Advertiser as a client, and such use shall be subject to Advertiser’s standard trademark and content usage guidelines and quality review, if any, as provided to Taboola. .

 Taboola grants Advertiser a limited, non-exclusive, non-assignable, non-transferable, non-sublicensable, royalty-free right during the term of the agreement to access and use Taboola Backstage solely for purposes of managing Advertiser’s Campaigns and reviewing the analytics associated with Advertiser’s Campaigns.
 Advertiser understands and agrees that Advertiser is solely responsible for its own actions in Taboola Backstage, if Advertiser chooses to use Taboola’s Campaign Management feature, and Advertiser will keep its account passwords and login information confidential, and it will be responsible for all activity and payments owed under its account.
 Taboola will not review Advertiser’s activity and Taboola is not responsible or liable for (and will not grant any credits for) any mistakes made by Advertiser in the managing of its own Campaign.
 Advertiser acknowledges that any analytics provided in Taboola Backstage are estimates and will only be finalized fourteen (14) days after the conclusion of any calendar month in which a Campaign has run (each a “Campaign Month”).
 Additionally, Taboola grants Advertiser the right to place a Taboola pixel(s) or other tracking technology, as mutually agreed to by the parties, (the “Taboola Pixels”) on Advertiser’s landing pages.
 Taboola may update, change, or substitute the Taboola Pixel at any time in its reasonable discretion provided that it does not disrupt the functioning of Advertiser’s landing page and serves the same purpose.
 Taboola will use such Taboola Pixels for operational purposes such as to collect conversion data or hashed email addresses, perform platform analytics, integrate and link data (e.g., to enable Advertiser Content to be targeted in an optimal way), and otherwise optimize the manner in which it collects, segments, or targets the Advertiser Content.